 General Refuse Collection Information and Rules

-NOTE: As of January 1, 2008, replacement of lost, stolen or damaged containers will no longer be free.
+NOTE: Replacement of lost, stolen or damaged containers will no longer be free.

 - Automated Refuse Collection

 - Why Use Automated Collection

 - Container Set-out

 - Help Keep Your Neighborhood Litter Free and Clean